njanirudh/TSM-CPP/README.md

 # TSP Solver v1.0
 Simple program to solve a Travelling Salesman problem written in modern C++.
-The program has two main classes
+The program has two main classes:
 1).
 AdjacencyMatrix : Datastructure to create, store or edit an adjacency matrix and 2).
 TSPSolver : Class that runs a brute force approach to find the minimum path.